tldr-pages/tldr/CONTRIBUTING.md

 # Contributing

 Contributions are most welcome!
 All `tldr` pages are stored in Markdown right here on GitHub.
-Just open an issue or send a pull request and we'll merge it as soon as possible.
+Just open an issue or send a pull request and we'll incorporate it as soon as possible.

-*Note*: when submitting a new command, don't forget to check if there's already a pull request in progress.
+*Note*: when submitting a new command, don't forget to check if there's already a pull request in progress for it.

 ## Guidelines

-Note that `tldr` is focused on concrete examples.
+The basic format of a `tldr` page is a set of concrete usage examples.
 Here are a few guidelines to get started:

 1. Focus on the 5 or 6 most common usages.
 It's OK if the page doesn't cover everything; that's what `man` is for.
 2. When in doubt, keep new command-line users in mind.
 Err on the side of clarity rather than terseness.
 3. Try to incorporate the spelled-out version of single-letter options in the example's description.
+The goal is to allow people to *understand* the syntax of the commands, not just *memorize* them.
 4. Introduce options gradually, starting with the simplest commands and using more complex examples progressively.
 5. Use short but descriptive values for the tokens, ex. `{{source_file}}` or `{{wallet.txt}}`.
-6. Be specific: avoid explaining general UNIX concepts that could apply to any command (ex: relative/absolute paths, brace expansion, character escaping...).
+6. Focus on details specific to the command, and avoid explaining general UNIX concepts that could apply to any command (ex: relative/absolute paths, brace expansion, glob patterns/wildcards, special character escaping...).

 The best way to be consistent is to have a look at a few existing pages :).